aminalaee/sqladmin/docs/authentication.md

 Instead it allows you to integrate any authentication system you'd like with it.

-The `ModelAdmin` class in SQLAdmin implements two special methods you can override:
+The `ModelView` class in SQLAdmin implements two special methods you can override:

 * `is_visible`
 * `is_accessible`